mrimann/check_website_spf/README.md

-# check_website_spf - Monitoring Plugin to validate SPF policy of hosted websites
+# check_website_spf - Monitoring Plugin to validate SPF Policy of hosted websites

 Goal of this plugin is to monitor proper use of the Sender Policy Framework (SPF) entries in a DNS zone.